From Graduate to Founder: What the First Two Years of Running a Business Actually Look Like

 Finding the very best experts to work with will also help your project run as smoothly as possible.
 This is because they will have the very specific expertise needed to avoid guesswork and to ensure things run efficiently.

 Of course, finding the right experts for the type of project you are working on is a crucial aspect of success in this area.
 For example, if you are working on a construction project, sourcing a specialist ground-related engineering service can provide a wealth of benefits in terms of the smooth running of your project.
-This is because they can help you to identify any potential ground-related risks, enabling you to make smarter design decisions, reducing delays and maximizing safety on site.
+This is because they can help you to identify any potential ground-related risks, enabling you to make smarter design decisions, reducing delays and maximising safety on site.

 Manage risk